yuseong-kookmin/Ultrasonic-Obstacle-Detection-and-Visualization/README.md

 ## 2. QT Visualization Program

 Reads data from the serial port and displays the distance on the screen.
 If the distance is less than 10cm, the parking line turns red.

+important : Ensure to set the correct PortName and SerialPort BaudRate in mainwindow.cpp for proper serial communication.